bhisaac/5eFP/5eFP-SRD.md

 - A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within LOS.
 - The creature can’t willingly move closer to the source of its fear.

-## Grappled

-- A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-- The condition ends if the grappler is incapacitated (see the condition).
-- The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the _thunderwave_ spell.

 ## Incapacitated

 - An incapacitated creature can’t take actions or reactions.